Please check back in November 2022 for information on our next open call for visual artists, writers, and composers.

 - Solitary time for work

-- Time to enjoy nature, and time away from technology
+- Time to enjoy nature, and time away from your normal routine

-- The opportunity to connect with the local community through, open studio Saturdays, a workshop, or an artist’s talk
+- The opportunity to connect with the local community through events or workshops, in collaboration with the partnering organizations

 - Must be over 21

-- Need to have completed an undergraduate degree in a related field and pursuing art or writing as a professional career or if self-taught have pursued art or writing as a professional career
+- Need to have completed an undergraduate degree in a related field and pursuing art, writing, or composing as a professional career or if self-taught have pursued art, writing, or composing as a professional career

 - Please review our Inclusion and Diversity and Partnership information

-- Selected artists/writer will correspond with the Good Hart Artist Residency staff and nonprofit partners about logistics and arrangements.
+- Selected artists/writers/composer will correspond with the Good Hart Artist Residency staff and nonprofit partners about logistics and arrangements.

 - Resume including related experience and website information